WHERE IS PLAYA DE LOS MUERTOS?

-Visiting Playa de los Muertos is one of the top things to do in Almeria.
+Visiting Muertos beach is one of the top things to do in Almeria.
 It’s located in the Cabo de Gata Nature Park on the Costa de Almeria.
 It is halfway between the towns of Agua Amarga and Carboneras (15 min drive to each).
 It is about a 30 min drive away from Mojacar.

 Most of the beach is composed of small pebbles that become smaller in size the closer you get to the water.
 While the pebbles might not be as appealing as sand, they do help keep the water looking crystal clear.
 And there is a lot of marine life in the water around the beach, so make sure you bring your snorkel.